zelson71/final/readme.md

 Final Project for Martin, Katherine and Zach

+Title
-Title: The Search for Value in Wines in the US and France and the Relative Price / Rating Relationship Using Data Made Available by Wine Enthusiast Magazine.
+The Search for Value in Wines in the US and France and the Relative Price / Rating Relationship Using Data Made Available by Wine Enthusiast Magazine.

-Project Goals:
+Project Goals
 1)  Determine if Californian wine represents a better value than French wine using price data and wine ratings.
 2)  Predict wine price with region / subregion and rating data.